alcatrazEscapee/FactorioProcessorV2/README.md

 ##### Documentation / Processor Specifications

 The full processor specifications can be found [here](PROCESSOR.md).
 This includes documentation on the instruction set (if you want to write example programs), the inner signals of the processor, and also descriptions of my methodology, the design elements including RTN descriptions of the various instructions, and outlines of the components involved.

+In some places this processor is referred to as "V2".
+The original design and implementation of this processor failed to work out due to a badly designed instruction set, lack or organization and a general failure to do much of anything at all.
+This is the second iteration on this design and concept.